The ongoing saga of Presidio Terrace is just depressing all around.

 As I noted at the time, there was some deeply satisfying cosmic irony here for anyone who has railed against the elitism of San Francisco’s housing market.
 But as of Tuesday, the universe has returned to its usual order: The Presidio Terrace Association got its street back.

 The homeowners’ association had sued the street’s buyers and enlisted a battalion of influencers to appeal to the city to reverse the sale.
 Among them was Senator Diane Feinstein, who used to live on the street.
 “In the United States, no one should lose property at the hands of the government without knowing it,” she wrote to the city in October on behalf of her old neighborhood.
-San Francisco officials caved, and reversed the tax default sale—for the first time in the city’s history.
+San Francisco officials caved, and reversed the tax default sale—the first such reversal by the city in decades, and possibly ever,* according to the San Francisco treasurer’s office.
 After casting his vote in support of the HOA, San Francisco Councilmember Mark Farrell called the San Jose couple who’d purchased it “speculators . . . attempting to extort San Francisco residents that I represent into a quick $1 million payday,” according to the San Francisco Chronicle.

 Tina Lam and her husband Michael Cheng are that couple.
 Both Asian immigrants who would have once been banned from the neighborhood by its early racial covenant, they’d purchased the street for $90,000 at public auction in 2015, where it had wound up as many lesser tax-owed properties do.
 The Presidio Terrace HOA had apparently forgotten to provide the city with an updated billing address for some 30 years, causing them to default on a $14 annual property tax on their gated street and common green areas.
 By 2015, they’d racked up nearly $1,000 in outstanding fees.